apnadkarni/blt/man/graph.rst

   with the **marker configure** command to change the marker's configuration.
 The following options are supported for polygon markers:

-  **-dashes**  *dashList*

-    Sets the dash style of the outline of the polygon. *DashList* is a list of up to 11 numbers that alternately represent the lengths of the dashes and gaps on the outline.
-Each number must be between 1 and 255.
-If *dashList* is "", the outline will be a solid line.

-  **-fill**  *colorName*
-    Sets the fill color of the polygon.
-If *colorName* is "", then the interior of the polygon is transparent.
-The default is "white".

-  **-linewidth**  *numPixels*
-    Sets the width of the outline of the polygon.
-If *numPixels* is "0", no outline is drawn.
-The default is "0".

-  **-outline**  *colorName*

-    Sets the color of the outline of the polygon.
-If the polygon is stippled (see the **-stipple** option), then this represents the foreground color of the stipple.
-The default is "black".

-  **-stipple**  *bitmapName*

-    Specifies that the polygon should be drawn with a stippled pattern rather than a solid color. *BitmapName* specifies a bitmap to use as the stipple pattern.
-If *bitmapName* is "", then the polygon is filled with a solid color (if the marker's **-fill** option is set).
-The default is "".

   **-bindtags**  *tagList*

     Specifies the binding tags for the marker.  *TagList* is a list of